djacquel/pygmeeweb.com/README.md

    - be fast on both server and client side,
    - be accessible and usable,
-   - be a testbed my UX pattern and frameworks testings,
+   - be a testbed for my UX pattern and frameworks testings,
    - host my resume,
    - ...